zaoyang/30-days-of-web-development/day-02/day-02.cq.md

 ![](public/assets/change-h1.png)

-It's worth stopping for a moment, and appreciating what you just did: you modified a web page!
+It's worth stopping for a moment, and appreciate what you just did: you modified a web page!
 Nicely done.

-A browser's developer tools does way more than just allow you to make text changes.
+A browser's developer tools do way more than allow you to make text changes.
 You can modify colors, layout, run code, and see details of how the web page is loading.
-Learning how to navigate and use the DevTools will be an essential skill that you will pickup on your way to becoming a Web Developer.
+Learning how to navigate and use the DevTools will be an essential skill that you will pick up on your way to becoming a Web Developer.

 Tomorrow we'll learn more about Operating Systems, and why understanding some of their key concepts will help you understand the foundations of Web Development.